-There's a reason why these evergreen shrubs are a popular choice for borders and entryways.
+There's a reason why these evergreen low maintenance shrubs are a popular choice for borders and entryways.
 Their tolerance for drought coupled with their ability to adapt to almost any soil type makes for easy care.
 Yews thrive in partial to full sun in Zones 4 to 8 and reward you with beautiful (but inedible) fruits in early autumn.
 Available at Home Depot; $36.98.

 These drought-tolerant flowers look bright and chipper even in the sweltering summer heat, which makes them a great choice for the forgetful gardener.
 Black-eyed Susans will attract butterflies to your garden, but they also entice deer and rabbits, so plant them near repellant (and easy-care) plants like lavender or rosemary.
 Tend to your black-eyed Susans by planting them in full sun or partial shade, then watering and deadheading as needed.
 Available at Burpee.com; $4.95.

 In Zones 5 to 9, bottlebrush buckeye does well in full sun or deep shade, so long as it gets enough water.
-Disease-free and rarely needing a prune, the slow-growing shrub can reach an impressive height of about 15 feet.
+Disease-free and rarely needing a prune, the slow-growing low maintenance shrubs can reach an impressive height of about 15 feet.
 In late spring and summer, its white blooms attract attention from birds, while in autumn, its lush foliage turns a beautiful gold.
 Available on Amazon; $6.00.

 Related: How To: Plant a Shrub